What is tennis elbow?

 It’s important to avoid the movement that caused your injury in the first place.
 Treatment

-If these treatments do not work, your healthcare provider may talk to you about:
+If these treatments don't work, your healthcare provider may talk to you about:

 and promote healing